Cost basis and capital gains

-We have provided cost basis information on your Form 1099-B if you sold or exchanged shares in 2019 from a taxable
+Generally, we have provided cost basis information on your Form 1099-B if you sold or exchanged shares in 2019 from

 Though this is the default method used by Delaware Funds by Macquarie to prepare your cost basis, you should

-consult your tax advisor to determine whether the average cost method is the most suitable for you.
-Beginning
+your tax advisor to determine whether the average cost method is the most suitable for you.
+Beginning with the

-with the 2012 tax year, we are required to provide the IRS with the cost-basis information, for shares purchased
+tax year, we are required to provide the IRS with the cost-basis information, for shares purchased on or after

-2012, your year-end account statements from previous years can be used to obtain purchase prices.
-If you did not
+your year-end account statements from previous years can be used to obtain purchase prices.
+If you did not save your

-save your old statements, our shareholder service representatives are available to assist you.
-Call 800 523-1918
+old statements, our shareholder service representatives are available to assist you.
+Call 800 423-4026 weekdays

-reverse side of your Form 1099-DIV.
-If you have specific questions about IRS regulations or need additional
+side of your Form 1099-DIV.
+If you have specific questions about IRS regulations or need additional assistance